 Graphic representation of locations and different types of uterine fibroids

 Many times, patients are told that their endometriosis or fibroids are not a problem and that they can go on and have a successful pregnancy without complications.
-Although, that can be true in many cases, in others, the endometriosis and/or fibroids, can and will prevent you from conceiving or increase your risks of a miscarriage.
+Although that can be true in many cases, in others, endometriosis and/or fibroids, can and will prevent you from conceiving or increase your risks of a miscarriage.
 Patients need to know both possibilities, as well as the risks and complications if nothing is done, and all available options.
-Many couples do not want to take the risks of not getting pregnant or worse, having a premature delivery, where the baby could have a number of complications or life long problems.
+Many couples do not want to take the risks of not getting pregnant or worse, having a premature delivery, where the baby could have several complications or lifelong problems.

 If surgery is recommended, it should be done by someone who has extensive experience and expertise.
-If a woman is in the childbearing years and has no children or still wants or is thinking about having more children, than hysterectomy is never an option.
-Far too often, this is the option women are given by their doctor.
-Endometriosis can be surgically removed and if there is already too much resulting scar tissue and adhesions from long standing disease, the latest data in the literature suggests that endometriosis does not affect the outcome of IVF.
+If a woman is in the childbearing years and has no children or still wants or is thinking about having more children, then a hysterectomy is never an option.
+Far too often, this is the option women are given by their doctors.
+Endometriosis can be surgically removed and if there is already too much resulting scar tissue and adhesions from long-standing disease, the latest data in the literature suggests that endometriosis does not affect the outcome of IVF.
 If there is pain and pregnancy can be postponed, there are very effective medical therapies that will alleviate the pain and "buy time".
 If there are multiple and/or large fibroids, they can be removed successfully and with minimum to no resulting scar tissue.
-Although, there are other options to shrink fibroids, including the use of lupron and/or uterine artery embolization, both will result in the growth of the fibroids as soon as pregnancy occurs and possibly lead to the above mentioned complications.
+Although there are other options to shrink fibroids, including the use of lupron and/or uterine artery embolization, both will result in the growth of the fibroids as soon as pregnancy occurs and possibly lead to the above-mentioned complications.